 On February 20, 2020, I held an in-person prehearing conference on the Appeal at the OAH in Hunt Valley, Maryland.
 Claude de Vastey Jones, Esquire, and Judith S. Bresler, Esquire, represented the Local Board.
-Shavina Kumar Mukesh, Esquire, and Edward Tayter, Esquire, represented the Appellant.3 A motions schedule was agreed upon and later extended at the request of the parties.4
+Lorraine Lawrence-Whittaker, Esquire, and Mary S. Poteat, Esquire, represented the Appellant.3 A motions schedule was agreed upon and later extended at the request of the parties.4

 The Local Board filed motions to dismiss in twelve cases on or about February 29, 2020.
 My rulings were issued on March 20 and 25, 2020.
-On March 27, 2020, the Local Board filed a Response to Appeal, accompanied by twenty-five exhibits.5
+On March 5, 2020, the Appellant filed a Motion for Default on the basis that the Local Board failed to file a timely response to the Appeal.
+The Motion for Default was later amended.
+On March 26, 2020, I issued a Ruling denying the Amended Motion for Default.
+On March 27, 2020, the Local Board filed a Response to Appeal, accompanied by twenty-five exhibits, in each case in which no motion to dismiss had been filed.5

 On May 4, 2020, the Local Board filed a Motion for Summary Decision.
-On May 4, 2020, the Appellant filed a Motion for Summary Decision.
+On May 7, 2020, the Appellant filed a Motion for Partial Summary Decision.
+On June 10, 2020, I heard oral argument on the issue raised by the Appellant.
 On June 22, 2020, I convened a prehearing conference via videoconferencing.6 The prehearing conference was continued to July 6, 2020.
-On June 23, 2020, I issued a ruling on the Motions for Summary Decision.7 At the July 6, 2020 prehearing conference, the remaining issues were scheduled for hearing.
+On June 24, 2020, I issued a ruling on the motions for summary decision.7 At the July 6, 2020 prehearing conference, the remaining issues were scheduled for hearing.

-On July 23, 24, 29 and 30, 2020, and August 3, 11, and 20, 2020, I convened a contested case hearing via videoconferencing to address whether the decision regarding Polygon 1132 was arbitrary or unreasonable because it was based on inaccurate Free and Reduced Meals (FARM)
+On July 23, 24, 29, and 30, 2020, and August 3, 11, 17, and 20, 2020, I convened a contested case hearing via videoconferencing to address whether the Local Board used faulty or